 Corazon

-Meet Corazon – Alterations Specialist
+Meet Corazon – Window Treatment Fabricator

 Corazon was born in the Philippines and went to Slims Fashion and Arts School, one of the best fashion schools in Manila, Philippines.
 She started sewing when her oldest daughter had programs in school, she made their costumes.
 After that, she set up her own shop in Manila, specializing in office uniforms, event costumes, and bridal wear.